 The process of andropause often brings about weight gain (especially around the abdomen), reduced muscle tone, decreased heart and lung capacity, and diminished sexual function.
 Andropause may also contribute to feelings of depression, fatigue, and irritability.

 There are many symptoms relating to Low T:

 If the symptoms listed above sound all too familiar, you may be suffering from Low T. This diagnosis can be confirmed through a simple medical exam and blood test.
-Once test results are in, we can address whether male hormone replacement therapy (HRT) can help alleviate your symptoms.
+Once test results are in, we can address whether TRT Treatment could help alleviate your symptoms.